You are here: Start » Technical Issues » C++ Code Generator

 The Generate button at the bottom of the window starts code generation according to the chosen configuration (in case of a need to overwrite existing files an additional window to confirm such action will be displayed) and when the generation operation is completed successfully it closes the window and saves the parameters.
 The Close button closes the window and saves the chosen configuration.
 The Cancel button closes the window and ignores the changes made to the configuration.

-In order to keep names between Adaptive Vision Studio project files and C++ program files synchronized, it is advised to save a project each time before generating C++ code.
+In order to keep names between Aurora Vision Studio project files and C++ program files synchronized, it is advised to save a project each time before generating C++ code.

 Generated Code Organization

 A program is generated to C++ code preserving program's split into modules.
 For each program module, chosen for generation, there are two files (.cpp and .h) created.
 For the main module (or when there is only one module) these files have names equal to the program name (with appropriate extensions) which was chosen in generation options.
 For other modules file names are created according to the template

 Macrofilters contained in modules are generated in form of C++ functions.
 Each public macrofilter, or a private macrofilter used by an other macrofilter contained in generated code, is included in a .cpp file as a function definition.
 For each public macrofilter its declaration is included also in an .h file.
 Analogical rules are applied to global parameters.
 Macrofilter visibility level (public/private) can be set in its properties.

 Other project elements, e.g. an HMI structure, don't have their correspondents in generated code.

 Generated function interface corresponds to a set of macrofilter inputs and outputs.
 In the first place inputs are consecutively mapped to function arguments (sometimes using constant reference type), next arguments of reference types from outputs (function output arguments) are also mapped, through them a function will assign results to objects passed to a function from the outside.
 E.g. for a macrofilter containing two inputs (inValue1, inValue2) and one output (outResult) a function interface may look like this: